Updated February 4, 2026

 As pet parents, we know how hard it is to see your canine companion in any sort of pain.
-That's why, in this blog, we're delving into the intricacies of canine hip dysplasia, exploring its causes, symptoms, and various treatment options.
-Specifically, we're placing a particular focus on the emerging role of CBD in treating your dog's hip dysplasia.
+That's why, in this blog, we're delving into the intricacies of canine hip dysplasia, exploring its causes and symptoms, as well as various treatment options.
+Specifically, we're placing a particular focus on the emerging role of CBD in managing your dog's hip dysplasia.

 Understanding Canine Hip Dysplasia

-The hip is a ball and socket joint that should fit and move smoothly with a reasonable level of mobility.
+The hip is a ball and socket joint that should move smoothly with a reasonable level of mobility.
 Canine hip dysplasia occurs when the hip joint's ball and socket don't fit together properly.
-This genetic predisposition is often exacerbated by environmental factors, such as rapid growth and improper weight management, leading to instability and degeneration of the joint over time.
+Most often caused by a genetic predisposition, it is often exacerbated by environmental factors, such as rapid growth and improper weight management, leading to instability and degeneration of the joint over time.

 Recognizing Symptoms of Hip Dysplasia in Dogs